Deetss/express-enhanced-logger/README.md

 const logger = createLogger({
   enablePrismaIntegration: true,
   enableSqlFormatting: true,
-  level: 'query' // This will show SQL queries
+  level: 'query', // This will show SQL queries
 });

 // In your Prisma setup